gitter-badger/plldesigner/README.md

 plldesigner
 ===========

-A pythonic tool for PLL design and exploration.
+A pythonic tool for PLL design and exploration (focused in PLLs implemented in hardware).
 The final propose of this project is to have a complete design tool for PLL (Phase-locked loops) by creating a class that permits definer the different elements this class would eventually implement methods to:
 * Analise the loop stability (that should be easy with scipy.signal)
 * Specify the noise sources and calculate the overall noise
   - Using PWL file (trivial)
-  - using the noise at 1Hz for the different components $1/f^0$,$1/f$,$1/f^2$,$1/f^3$
+  - using the noise at 1Hz for the different components $1/f^0$,$1/f$,$1/f^2$,$1/f^3$ (not so usefull)
+  - Integrate the noise using Gardner expression (done)
   - Import them from CVS or other type or format
   - Estimate the overall phase noise (by using a linear model)
   - Extend the plot utility to show diffent components and noise and the integrated noise